 After three years development, John released the Serenity Architectural cutaways poster set.
 These lovingly crafted, intricately detailed artworks of the Firefly class transport were produced in conjunction with Quantum Mechanix and Universal studios and are a must have collectible for any fan of Joss Whedon's groundbreaking franchise.

-John's most recent project is a series of artworks about the Alien franchise for the publication Alien:The Weyland-Yutani Report by Insight Editions.
+In 2014 John produced a series of artworks about the Alien franchise for the publication Alien:The Weyland-Yutani Report by Insight Editions.
 A making-of film documenting the creative process behind the APC is available to view here and features an original soundtrack composed by John and recorded with Last Picture Show.
 Check out the 13 minute Special Edition which also features a digital art sequence and a gallery of all John's artworks featured in the book.
 This has now reached over 35,000 views on Youtube.

-Passionate about the genre, John welcomes commission enquiries, be they of sci-fi locations, vehicles or characters.
+Passionate about the genre, John welcomes commissions enquiries, be they of sci-fi locations, vehicles or characters.

 To see close ups of some of these artworks, please visit John's Facebook page.